Project Case Study

 Splashpark Equipment Design: Atlantis Liquid Dynamics

-Project Budget: $1.2 million
+Project Budget: $1.2m

 Moranbah is a medium sized and modern mining town within the Isaac Region.
 Established during 1969, Moranbah is a purpose-built coal mining town.
 Summer temperatures are high which makes the Aquatic centre a focal point of the resident community and a destination for a variety of sporting, recreation and leisure activities.